ukk-kategoria: Becoming a member

 I am a light entrepreneur.
 Can I join the Entrepreneur Fund?

-You can join the Entrepreneur Fund if you take out a self-employed persons’ pension insurance (YEL).
+You can join the Entrepreneur Fund if you take out an entrepreneurs’ pension insurance (YEL).
 Your YEL insurance must have an annual income of at least €15 481 in 2026.

 • I am both an employee and an entrepreneur.
 Can I join the Entrepreneur Fund?